MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 ## Azure Stack and hybrid CI/CD pipelines overview

 ![hybrid-pillars.png](./media/azure-stack-solution-cloud-burst/hybrid-pillars.png)
 Microsoft Azure Stack is an extension of Azure that brings the agility and innovation of cloud computing to your on-premises environment.
 It's the only hybrid cloud that lets you build and deploy hybrid apps in both on-premises and public cloud environments.
+You can build an app on Azure Stack and then deploy it to Azure Stack, to Azure, or to your Azure hybrid cloud.

 App deployment continuity, security, and reliability are critical elements for your organization and development team.
 The Azure Pipelines hybrid CI/CD delivery model lets you consolidate your build pipelines across your on-premises environment and the public cloud, and change deployment locations without changing your app.
 Other benefits of using the hybrid approach are: